Wuvist/sgx3000/report_draft.md

 # Introduction

 Singapore, ranked as the world’s most competitive economy in the world, is recognized as a dynamic global financial hub with estimated total assets of more than SGD$2.4 trillion under management.
-However, due to the size limitation, the liquidity Singapore stock market is not comparable with other gigantic equity market,such as U.S market.
+However, due to the size limitation, the liquidity Singapore stock market is not comparable with other gigantic equity market, such as U.S market.
 The colliding of Singapore equity market characters increases the complexity of making trading strategies for investors who want to making money in SG.
-Our team want to analysis Singapore exchange (SGX) from investors' respective, and based on our knowledge acquired, we generate some strategies and evaluate these strategies performance.
+Our team want to analysis Singapore Exchange (SGX) from investors' respective, and based on our knowledge acquired, we generate some strategies and evaluate these strategies performance.

 After investigating the SGX, we summarize the characteristic of SG equity market and the development path in section A. We find that Singapore boasts core sectors in Financial, Consumer, Healthcare, Technology and Commodities & Resources.
 It also obtains the world's largest Maritime & Offshore services related companies.
 Beside this prevalent sectors, Singapore Real Estate Investment Trusts (REITs) and Property Trusts sector is a global REIT platform and the second largest REIT market in Asia.
 More importantly, we find that the SGX offer investors high dividends, and REITs which have less fluctuations in price while provide stable dividends can be used as a risk diversification tool.
 Aiming at investing in high market cap and low P/E ratio stocks, and diversify the risk, we generate our SGX investment trading strategy one and this strategy is explained in section B.

 In section C, we use a more objective perspective view to generate our second trading strategy.
 We analyze all 767 currently listed stocks on SGX's transaction history up to 2000.
 By adding back all the dividends back to the stock prices, we re-ranked the return of each stocks and calculate all returns and volatility of different sectors, especially the results of S-REITs, which is a sector mainly relying on dividends for return.
-By selecting high historical return stocks and weight them by past performance of return and volatility,we generate a return chasing trading strategy.
+By selecting high historical return stocks and weight them by past performance of return and volatility, we generate a return chasing trading strategy (RCTS).

 To precise analyze these two strategies, in Section D, we simulate these two trading strategies in SGX from past 24 years, and calculate the annual returns and analyze the results.
 After conducting the Diebold-Mariano Test, we compare the difference of performance of our trading strategies.
 We find that the "return chasing" strategy perform better in ... years while the simple strategy is good at ... situations.